Illia1F/GoogleDriveApi-DotNet/README.md

    - Add scopes if needed (usually, you can proceed with the default scope).
    - Click `Save and Continue` until the configuration is complete.
 4. On the `Create OAuth client ID` page:
-   - Select `Desktop app` as the application type.
+   - Select `Desktop app` or `Web app` as the application type.
    - Click `Create`.
+   - Download the JSON file containing your credentials.

+### Setting Up Your Application

-   - Download the JSON file and save it as `credentials.json` in your project directory.
+1. Place the downloaded `credentials.json` file in your project directory.
+2. Initialize the `GoogleDriveApi` class with your credentials.

 ## Example Code